neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-summer-school/2026/extracellular-electrophysiology.md

 In the afternoon session, we will run multiple sorters (e.g. `kilosort4`, `spyking circus 2`, `mountainsort`) and compare the outputs in SpikeInterface.
-We will also cover unit-matching for multiple sessions.
+We will also cover unit matching for multiple sessions.

 This section will include a talk going through the internal operations of a sorter in detail.

 **Wednesday — Quality Assessment & Downstream Analysis**

 _Morning: Assessing Sorting Quality_

 In this session, we will cover how to assess the quality of the sorting outputs.
-This will include a lecture of the different quality metrics as well as:
+This will include a lecture on the different quality metrics as well as:
 - Computing quality metrics in SpikeInterface and Bombcell
 - Assessing the sorter output in the SpikeInterface GUI (you are also free to use Phy here if you have it installed).

 _Afternoon: Analyzing Outputs_

 In the final session, we will focus on combining spike sorting outputs with behavioural events for analysis.
-This will include time alignment between electrophysiology and behavioural evens, and using PyNapple to generate outputs (e.g. Peristimulus Time Histograms).
+This will include time alignment between electrophysiology and behavioural events, and using PyNapple to generate outputs (e.g. peristimulus time histograms).

 ## Instructors
 - [Joseph Ziminski](https://github.com/JoeZiminski)